cobibean/Pomo-20-20/CONTRIBUTING.md

-# Contributing to 20-20-20 Focus Timer
+# Contributing to Pomo 20-20

 Thank you for your interest in contributing!
 This document provides guidelines and instructions for contributing to this project.